mosco/crossing-probability/README.md

 ====================

 Fast C++ programs for computing the boundary crossing probability of Poisson and Binomial stochastic processes.
+The main application of this code is the computation of p-values for continuous goodness-of-fit tests.
+But it also has potential applications in sequential analysis, change-point detection, queuing theory, diffusion, finance, etc.

 More details are available at [my homepage](http://www.wisdom.weizmann.ac.il/~amitmo).

-Currently, the main application of this code is the computation of p-values for continuous goodness-of-fit tests.
-But it also has potential applications in sequential analysis, change-point detection, queuing theory, diffusion, finance, etc.

 # Building